pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README2.md

 ### Using the Edit Form to Update a Bookmark

 The edit form is very similar to the create form.
-However, for better user experience, it should be pre-filled with the values, rather than requiring the user to type everything from scratch.
+However, for a better user experience, it should be pre-filled with the values rather than requiring the user to type everything from scratch.

 **src/Components/BookmarkEditForm.js**